ShruthiMeenakshi/Network-traffic-capture-analysis-using-wireshark/README.md

 ## 🛠️ How This Capture Was Obtained

-This capture was likely obtained using Wireshark on a Kali Linux virtual machine, potentially within a lab environment containing other virtual machines or systems configured for network interaction (e.g., Metasploitable, Windows VMs).
+This capture was obtained using Wireshark on a Kali Linux virtual machine, potentially within a lab environment containing other virtual machines or systems configured for network interaction (e.g., Metasploitable, Windows VMs).

 ---